Render-tree Construction, Layout, and Paint

 5. Paint the individual nodes to the screen.

-Our demo page may look simple, but it requires quite a bit of work.
+The demo page may seem basic, but it requires quite a bit of work on the browser's part.
 If either the DOM or CSSOM were modified, you would have to repeat the process in order to figure out which pixels would need to be re-rendered on the screen.

 Optimizing the critical rendering path is the process of minimizing the total amount of time spent performing steps 1 through 5 in the above sequence.
 Doing so renders content to the screen as quickly as possible and also reduces the amount of time between screen updates after the initial render; that is, achieve higher refresh rates for interactive content.